spectrocloud/librarium/content/docs/03-cluster-profiles/3-cluster-profile-import-export.md

 * [Export](/cluster-profiles/cluster-profile-import-export#exportclusterprofile) the cluster profile file in JSON format from the Palette console.

-* The packs getting imported as part of the profile need to be present at the destination repositories.
+* The packs in the exported profile should be available in the target environment during import.

-* The `macros` needs to be present within the destination for importing a cluster profile.
-If not [create the macros](/clusters/cluster-management/macros#createyourmacro) at the destination.
+* The `macros` used in the exported profile should be available in the target environment during import.
+If not [create the macros](/clusters/cluster-management/macros#createyourmacro) at the target environment.

 # Use Cases

-The Import Cluster Profile use cases include the following:
+The Export/Import Cluster Profile use cases:

 <br />

-* Import cluster profiles across tenants.

-* Import cluster profiles across projects.

-* Import cluster profiles across environments.
+* Export / Import use case is most suitable for different environments like stage & dev saas setups.

 # Export Cluster Profile